Douglas DC-3 VH-CAR

 In line with the re-registration of all of DCAs DC-3s, VH-JVF officially became VH-CAR on 14 July 1950.
 It is seen in the photo above at DCA's main base at Melbourne/Essendon in 1954.
 Unusually it wears the DCA house colours of white fuselage top and light blue stripes, but does not carry the DCA badge which was usually to be found on the nose and fin.
 This may indicate that the aircraft had been recently re-painted.

-In May of 1961 the aircraft was sold to Qantas, officially becoming VH-EDC in June or July of that year.
+In May of 1961 the aircraft was sold to Qantas, officially becoming VH-EDC on 7 June of that year.
 After a decade of service with Qantas it was sold and passed through a series of owners, finally coming to a watery end by ditching into Botany Bay, NSW, on 24 April 1994 following an engine failure on takeoff from Sydney/Kingsford Smith Airport en route to Norfolk Is.
 All 25 occupants successfully evacuated the aircraft before it sank.